jhower786/imathas_web_guide/index.md

         <img max-width="50%" src="./img/App pic11.png" alt="sample picture" style="margin-left: auto; margin-right: auto; display: block"> <br>
         </div>
     </li>
-    <li class="accordion-navigation"><a class="accordion-link" href="#panel-3-1" aria-expanded="false">How do I see the questions after class?</a>
+    <li class="accordion-navigation"><a class="accordion-link" href="#panel-3-1" aria-expanded="false">How do I review the Live Poll questions and answers after class?</a>
         <div class="content" id="panel-3-1">
-        This is an available feature, but only if your instructor enables it.
+        This is indeed an available feature, but only if your instructor enables it.
 Please reach out to them.
 If you did not attempt any questions in an assessment, then you will be unable to review the questions, even if your insturctor enables student review. <br>
         </div>
     </li>